 Pros of Starting a Genealogy Business

-- Can start with little investment.
+- Start with little investment.
 You'll need access to online databases and a family tree software, but they're fairly affordable.

-- You can pursue your interest in people and history.
+- Pursue your interest in people and history.

-- You can feel good about helping people connect with their roots.
+- Feel good about helping people connect with their roots.

-- It's flexible and can be started part-time around another job, or added as a side-hustle.
+- Start part-time around another job, or added as a side-hustle.